 - Offspring of animals purchased while pregnant and then born following a full term pregnancy.
 Animals harvested as embryos (prior to natural birth) do not need to be counted or reported.

 - Any other animals acquired through sources other than ULAR purchasing (e.g., exotic animals purchased by the Lead Researcher directly from the vendor).

 To report animals, go to the Web Reporting of Animals interface.
 All personnel listed on a given protocol, including Administrative Contacts, are authorized to access this web resource, where you can review past animal use, report animals not already counted by ULAR, and access a list of personnel authorized to work with live animals on the protocol.

 Animal numbers should be reviewed and compared to laboratory records at least once per year, at the time of submission of the Annual Continuation Application.
 The IACUC strongly recommends that researchers report their animals on a more frequent basis (e.g., quarterly or monthly).

-For more information about acquiring and housing animals for use in research at UCI, including how to transfer animals from other institutions, please visit the ULAR Website.
+For more information about acquiring and housing animals for use in research at UCI, including how to transfer animals from other institutions, visit the ULAR website.

 Questions?
 Contact us at IACUC@uci.edu